BetterStudyAI/terraform-aws-jitsi/README.md

 ## Features

-* ✅ gitsi Meet (Ubuntu 18.04)
+* ✅ jitsi Meet (Ubuntu 18.04)
   * ✅ Authentication (Users need to be authenticated to create new conferences) + Guest access (can only join existing conferences)
   * ✅ LetsEncrypt certificate for HTTPS
-  * ✅ Collaborative working on a shared document during gitsi conference ([etherpad-lite](https://github.com/ether/etherpad-lite))
+  * ✅ Collaborative working on a shared document during jitsi conference ([etherpad-lite](https://github.com/ether/etherpad-lite))
-  * ✅ SQL Database for gitsi authorized accounts
+  * ✅ SQL Database for jitsi authorized accounts
 * ✅ Aurora Serverless
   * ✅ MySQL
   * ✅ Can scale down to 0 to reduce costs